Knguyen-dev/cs-notes/programming/tooling/docker-notes/1_intro/2_layers_tags.md

 - Example: `CMD ["node", "server.js"]`

 ### 7. `ENTRYPOINT`
 - Similar to `CMD`, but used to define an executable.
 This is basically defining the default executable or command that will run when the container starts.
 It's essentially defining the main process of the container.
 This is different from CMD and they often work together.
 CMD sets default parameters that can be override nwith the docker CLI when a container is running.
-On the other hand, entrypoint defines default parameters that can't be overridden you run a docker container and use different CLI commands.
+On the other hand, entrypoint defines defaultparameters that can't be overridden you run a docker container and use different CLI commands.
 - Example: `ENTRYPOINT ["python", "app.py"]`

 ### 8. `ENV`
 - Defines environment variables.